coq/coq/doc/sphinx/language/gallina-extensions.rst

 This command can be seen as a generalization of ``Fixpoint``.
-It is actually a wrapper for several ways of defining a function *and other useful related objects*, namely: an induction principle that reflects the recursive structure of the function (see Section :ref:`TODO-8.5.5-functional-induction`) and its fixpoint equality.
+It is actually a wrapper for several ways of defining a function *and other useful related objects*, namely: an induction principle that reflects the recursive structure of the function (see :tacn:`function induction`) and its fixpoint equality.
 The meaning of this declaration is to define a function ident, similarly to ``Fixpoint`.
 Like in ``Fixpoint``, the decreasing argument must be given (unless the function is not recursive), but it might not